 OVERVIEW.
 On March 17, 2014, the Centers for Medicaid and Medicare Services (CMS) promulgated new federal regulations that set new standards for Home and Community Based Service (HCBS) Settings.
+The new standards require the state to have all HCB Settings come into compliance within 5 years of March 17, 2014.
 The new requirements address standards for informed choice, protecting the rights of participants, requiring settings to be integrated, not isolating to participants, and not institutional in nature or in its characteristics.
 To adhere to these rules, each state must submit a transition plan to assess the current settings and implement remediation with the areas of non-compliance within a 5-year timeline.
 The following chart is the state's proposed 5-year transition plan for the waiver.
 Modifications may be made to the plan as a result of the public comment received.
-The final plan will be posted by late November 2014 and training on the plan and new standards will follow in early 2015.
-Comments on this plan can be sent to bhdmail@wyo.gov until November 17, 2014.
+The final plan will be posted in mid-November 2014 and training on the plan and new standards will follow in early 2015.
+Comments on this plan can be sent to bhdmail@wyo.gov until November 3, 2014.